TranPhucVinh/C/Introduction/Data type/Size of variable.md

 ### sizeof()

-Return the amount of memory allocated to that data type in byte.
+Return the amount of memory allocated to that data type in **byte**.

 **Example 1**